-It is the policy of HMHA to comply fully with all federal, state, and local nondiscrimination laws, as well as the rules and regulations governing fair housing and equal opportunity in housing and employment.
+HMHA's policy is to fully comply with all federal, state, and local nondiscrimination laws, rules, and regulations governing fair housing and equal opportunity in housing and employment.

 HMHA shall not deny any family or individual the opportunity to apply for or receive assistance under the Housing Choice Voucher Program on the basis of race, color, sex, religion, creed, national origin, ancestry, ethnicity, age, familial status, handicap, or disability.